 Apart from orchids, the Orchidarium is also home to a variety of flowering and non-flowering plants.
 You can choose from several colors, shapes and kinds of anthurium, roses, lilies, Malaysian mums, petunias, daisies, etc.

-Visitors who are planning to start their very own organic gardens will surely be glad to find the following plants – stevia – a great substitute for sugar; lemon grass and tarragon – the best ingredients for a perfect pot of tea; basil, and oregano –leaves that will surely enhance the flavor of your cooked meals; nasturtium – an edible flower that can add color to a vegan salad; and many more.
+Visitors who are planning to start their very own organic gardens will surely be glad to find the following herbs – Stevia – a great substitute for sugar; lemon grass and Tarragon – the best ingredients for a perfect pot of tea; Basil, Parsley, Sage, Rosemary, and Thyme; Oregano – leaves that will surely enhance the flavor of your cooked meals; Nasturtium – an edible flower that can add color to a vegan salad; and many more.

-Now, let us tackle some tips that you can use while shopping in the Baguio Orchidarium:
+Here are some tips while shopping at the Baguio Orchidarium:

-- The plants are cheapest from June to November, so if you are planning to cultivate your own plants or to introduce a new breed of plant to your garden then, try to schedule your tour of the city on these months.
+The plants are cheapest from June to November, so if you wish to add blooms to your landscape or to introduce a new breed of plant to your garden, then try to schedule your tour of the city on these months.

-- Before you buy an expensive plant, like an orchid, inquire first if it can thrive in a climate that is cooler or warmer than what is normal in Baguio.
-Then let the response of the shopkeeper help you decide whether or not to purchase the plant that caught your eye.
+Before you buy an expensive plant like an orchid, inquire first if it will thrive in a climate that is cooler or warmer than the normal Baguio temperature.
+Then you can better decide whether or not to purchase and bring home the plant you want.

-- Ask for information from the shopkeepers on how to take good care of the plant/s you have bought.
-For sure, the vendors will be glad to share with you tips and pointers on how often you should water the plants, which fertilizer will work best with the plants you intend to take home, etc.
+Ask for information on how to take care of the plant/s you will buy.
+For sure, the vendors will be glad to share with you tips such as how often you should water the plants, which fertilizer works best with the plants you intend to take home, etc.